Gobot1234/steam.py/docs/faq.rst

 - Send screenshots/text files of code/errors unless relevant.
     - As they are difficult to read.
 - Use https://pastebin.com,
-    - As it is very bloated and ad heavy.
+    - As it is very bloated and ad-heavy.
-    - Instead you could use of:
+    - Instead, you could use any of:
         - https://hastebin.com/
         - https://mystb.in/
         - https://gist.github.com/
         - https://starb.in/
 - Ask if you can ask a question about the library.
     - The answer will always be yes.
-- Saying This code doesn't work or What's wrong with this code?
+- Saying "This code doesn't work" or "What's wrong with this code?"
 Without any traceback.
-    - This not helpful for yourself or others.
+    - This is not helpful for yourself or others.
 Describe what you expected to happen and/or tried (with your code), and what isn't going right.
 Along with a traceback.

 **Encouraged practices:**